Alta Via 4 (day 2): Rifugio Locatelli Tre Cime to Rifugio Fonda Savio + Via Ferrata Merlone

 Night 2: Rifugio Fonda Savio

-Named for three brothers who fought in the war and run for the last 55 years by a lovely local family, Rifugio Fonda Savio is an absolute gem.
+Named for three brothers who fought in the war and operated for the last 55 years by a lovely local family, Rifugio Fonda Savio is an absolute gem.
 It’s located in one of the most photogenic ranges of the Dolomites, but manages to be a world away from the crowds at Rifugio Locatelli or Rifugio Auronzo.
 The hut is fairly small, very welcoming, and serves some incredible food!

 I’m especially fond of this hut because the owner fixed my malfunctioning camera clip AND gave me two servings of desert— what more can you ask for?!
 Reserve Rifugio Fonda Savio by emailing florian.poernbacher@rolmail.net.

-- Food: A la carte for lunch (meals 10€, beer 5€), half-board only for dinner
+- Food: A la carte for lunch (meals from 10€, beer 5€, great food); only half board for dinner

 - Showers: none, but there is a large sink for washing